Rochester is situated 180km north of Melbourne, 30 km from Echuca, in a rural community on the Campaspe River.

 The Campaspe River is popular with cyclists, walkers, nature lovers and bird watchers.
 Many walking tracks both along the river and beyond are maintained, with signs highlighting areas of historic interest.

-There are other accommodation options in Rochester, from the Caravan Park to reasonably priced hotels.
+There are other accommodation options in Rochester.
 See the following websites for more information.

 Thanks to Mattinbgn from Wikimedia Commons for the use of pictures.